AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day1/Introduction.md

 ### General Expectations

 * Professionalism.
-This class is all about
+This course focuses on both learning to code but also how to act in a code related work place.
 * Minimum 90% attendance.
-The program moves very quickly and any time you miss will can be a lost opportunity.
-If you do need to miss, make sure you check in with your Instructor(s).
+The program moves very quickly and any time you miss will be a lost opportunity.
+Should a situation arise where you are required to miss class make sure you check in with your instructor(s).
 * Determination/grit.
 This is a difficult task.
 There will be times where you will have to absolutely just power through the struggles.
 * Effort.
 What you put into the program is what you will get out!
 * Have a positive mental attitude.
 This is not easy, but if you're not able to stay positive this difficult task will be even harder.